telamon/xorchive/README.md

 A variant implementation of [OFFS technique](https://en.wikipedia.org/wiki/OFFSystem).

-Files stored in this archive are mixed with witenoise, without the `key` a file cannot be recovered, let alone proven to have been stored.
+Files stored in this archive white-noise encrypted, without the `key` a file cannot be recovered, let alone proven to have been stored.
 Each pad in the archive might or might not be part of multiple files.